Alfonso López III

-Alfonso López III (born May 16, 1982) is an American professional boxer of Mexican descent.
-López fights out of Houston, Texas raised out of Cut & Shoot, Texas.
-He currently holds the WBC-NABF bridgerweight title in 2021-22.
-He has held the WBC-NABF light heavyweight title since 2019, also former WBC-Continental Americas super middleweight title in (2010) and the WBO-NABO light heavyweight title in (2019).
+Alfonso López III (born May 16, 1982) is a Mexican-American professional boxer.
+López fights out of Cut & Shoot, Texas.
+He’s the former WBC-Continental Americas super middleweight champion (2010), WBO-NABO light heavyweight champion (2019), WBC-NABF light heavyweight champion (2019), & WBC-NABF bridgerweight champion (2021).
+He was co-trained by former title contender Roy Harris.

-As of September 1, 2022, López is ranked 6th in the World in the WBC rankings.

 Personal life

 Alfonso López III was born May 16, 1982 in Corpus Christi, Texas to Mexican parents.

 López was an all-district football player at Corpus Christi Moody High School and went on to play linebacker at Sam Houston State University before ever boxing in the amateur ranks.

-López is married to Cara Marie Skero López, they reside in The Woodlands, Texas with their children.
+López is married to Cara Marie Skero López, they reside in The Woodlands, Texas, with their children.

 Currently, López is the Owner of El Tigre Promotions & is serving the community with up & coming fighters in the Houston area.

 Amateur career

 López was a two-time Texas Golden Gloves Champion and won a silver medal at the 2005 U.S. National Championships in the Light Heavyweight division.

 With a short-lived amateur career, López decided to turn pro in 2007 after his graduation from Sam Houston State University.